Sihan-C/CSCI4061Project1/README.md

 which their syntax are described below.

 How to compile the program:
-Type in make in the shell
+Type in make in the shell, and type in make clean to delete produced files.

 How to use the program from the shell
 ./make4061		( Execute the first target )